klebgenomics/KleborateModular/docs/source/Installation.rst

 Software requirements
 ---------------------

-Before using KleborateModular, make sure you have these installed:
+Make sure you have these installed first:

 * `Python <https://www.python.org/>`_ v3.9 or later